 An Easy Grab ‘N Go Breakfast!

-These cheesy hash brown egg cups are similar to my mini egg frittatas but with golden crispy hash browns at the bottom to give them a nice crunch and to hold everything in place.
+These cheesy hash brown egg cups are similar to my mini egg frittatas and egg white muffins but with golden crispy hash browns at the bottom to give them a nice crunch and to hold everything in place.
 If you love my breakfast hashbrown casserole with sausage, you’re bound to adore these tasty mini breakfast cups!